 Table of Contents

 This eye issue causes blurriness, so the images you are looking at appear fuzzy and unclear.
-(Learn More) Most people have this condition to some degree, but there are widely different levels of severity.
-(Learn More)
+Most people have this condition to some degree, but there are widely different levels of severity.

 How Does Astigmatism Affect the Eyes?

 A healthy cornea is shaped like a baseball, making it symmetrically round.
-When astigmatism is present, the cornea takes on the shape of a football.
+When astigmatism is present, the cornea is shaped more like a football.

 When comparing perpendicular meridians, one is more curved than the other.
 The difference in curvature is typically significant.

 The meridians are best described as the face of a clock.
 For example, the line that connects the 3 and 9 is a meridian.
 Another meridian is the line connecting the 6 and 12.
 With astigmatism, the principal meridians are the flattest and steepest meridians.